Richmont Graduate University

 Mission statement

-Richmont Graduate University provides Christ-centered education and research that advances God's work of healing, restoration, and transformation in the lives of individuals, churches, and communities.
-We train the next generation of master's level mental health counselors and ministers, and offer low cost counseling service to provide accces to services to people who might otherwise go without care.
+The mission of Richmont Graduate University is to provide Christ-centered education and research that advances God's work of healing, restoration, and transformation in the lives of individuals, churches, and communities.

 Statement of faith